 Remember, your sub-folders should always be related to your master folders.

-Here is how to create sub-folders in your Google Drive ☟:
+Learn how to create sub-folders in your Google Drive here.

 And now it’s time for Marie Kondo’s cool label marker.

-Did you know that you have a fantastic set of embedded labelling tools in your Google Drive, and there is no better time to start exploring them than the present moment!
+Did you know that you have a fantastic set of labeling tools in your Drive, and there is no better time than the present to start exploring them?

 a.
-Color-code your folders: A plethora of bland grey folders isn’t exactly visually appealing.
-Amp your organization game up with color-coded folders that make it easier to find what you are looking for with a simple glance.
+Color-code your folders: A sea of bland grey folders isn’t exactly visually appealing.
+Amp up your organization game with color-coded folders.
+That will make it easier to find what you’re looking for with a simple glance.
+Here’s how.

 b.
-Symbols or Emojis: Symbols are another great way to personalise your folders based on topic.
+Symbols or Emojis: Symbols are another great way to personalize your folders based on topic.
+To add symbols ☟:

 - Visit https://coolsymbol.com/ and copy the symbol or emoji you like by clicking on it.